zephyrproject-rtos/trusted-firmware-m/docs/getting_started/tfm_secure_boot.rst

     ``MCUBOOT_UPGRADE_STRATEGY`` configuration variable in the build
     configuration file, or include this macro definition in the command line

 ..
-[5] To enable XIP No-swap, assign the "NO_SWAP" string to the
+[5] To enable direct-xip, assign the "DIRECT_XIP" string to the
     ``MCUBOOT_UPGRADE_STRATEGY`` configuration variable in the build
     configuration file, or include this macro definition in the command line